 - Providing bankruptcy and foreclosure defense representation when needed

-Among the important questions we will ask are:
+Among the important questions I will ask are:

 - What retirement assets, if any, did you and/or your spouse bring into the marriage?

 - What portion of your retirement funds was accumulated during the marriage?

 We understand how critical it is to work with the right financial experts in preparation for division of pensions, 401(k)s and IRAs in a California divorce.
 We are ready to explain to you how qualified domestic relations orders (QDRO) are likely to figure into your overall property division process.
 Ultimately, you should clearly understand what portion of your or your spouse’s retirement assets will go to each of you when the time comes to retire.